 Project Monitoring Status Planned activities D-RAIL Meeting in the starting phase.
 Finalised and EWG recommendation letter sent.
 Meeting in the final phase.

 MARATHON Meeting in the final phase.
 Questionnaire feed backed.
 Finalised and EWG recommendation letter sent.
 To be evaluated in the future.
 REFRESCO Meeting in the starting phase.
 Finalised and EWG recommendation letter sent.
 Meeting in the final phase.
 MERLIN Meeting in the starting phase.
 Finalised and EWG recommendation letter sent.
 Meeting in the final phase or mid-term.
 D-RAIL Meeting in the final phase.
 Finalised and EWG recommendation letter sent.
 To be evaluated in the future.
 SPECTRUM Meeting in the final phase.
-Ongoing, questionnaire to be further discussed and issue recommendation letter.
-To be finalised by the EWG.
+Finalised and EWG recommendation letter sent.
+To be evaluated in the future.
+REFRESCO Discussion with key partners and coordinator in the final phase.
+To be further monitored.
+To be evaluated in the future.
+SPARTACUS Meeting at mid-term of the project, before starting the demonstration phase.
+Finalised and EWG recommendation letter sent.
+To be evaluated in the future.

-The monitoring processes of D-RAIL, MARATHON, REFRESCO and MERLIN projects have been completed with letters including the EWG comments and recommendations, which were sent to the project representatives and the EC project officer.
-The letters are attached within Appendix 1 EWG recommendation letters to projects' coordinators and EC project officers.
-The monitoring of SPECTRUM project is in the final phase.
+The monitoring processes of the selected projects have been completed with letters including the EWG comments and recommendations, which were sent to the project representatives and the EC project officer.
+The letters are attached within Appendix 1 EWG recommendation letters to projects' coordinators and/or EC project officers.